 - Build up texture intentionally using layers of scumbling technique over other dried layers.

-- Being acrylic paint, I was wondering if pencils, charcoals, and especially pens would mark the surface film of this style of gouache, and it did perform well with other mediums.
+- Being acrylic paint, I was wondering if pencils, charcoals, and especially pens would mark the surface film of this style of gouache, and it performed well with other mediums.

 - Working with this creamy medium that glides off the brush evenly is an absolute delight.
 The satisfaction of seeing the colors blend and the texture come to life on the canvas is truly rewarding.
 It's moments like these that remind me why I love creating art.